sebthom/tm4e/docs/user-guide.md

 ![TextMate Token Hover](img/tm_token_hover.png)

-For details on how to use the token hover and other diagnostics when developing plugins, see the [TM4E Plugin Developer Guide](plugin-developer-guide.md).
+For details on how to use the token hover and other diagnostics when developing plugins, see the [TM4E Adopter Guide](adopter-guide.md).

 ## Language Pack and Additional Grammars